Harrypatria/stock_optimization_computational_finance/README.md

   - Select your sample of enterprises regarding the courseworks
   - Running the code on Jupyter Notebook and/or Google Colab
   - Write the reports, please refer to previous articles that I published with other students.
 It is encouraged to cite a sort of articles.
-  - Drop me email if you have a question
+  - Drop me an email if you have any questions regarding the project assignment